 To say that Canadians enjoy ice hockey is like saying that Mount Everest is kind of high.
 The best way to experience Canada’s sporting obsession is to catch a National Hockey League match — the regular season generally runs from October to April.
 But if you miss out on tickets, a few cities like Toronto broadcast matches live on huge outdoor screens.
 The Hockey Hall of Fame, also in Toronto, has some great interactive exhibits where you can go head-to-head with life-sized, animated versions of the game’s greatest players.

 DISCLAIMER: While every effort has been made to ensure the accuracy of all information as of the date of publishing, Allianz Global Assistance does not accept liability for any errors or omissions.
 Allianz Global Assistance strongly recommends seeking the guidance of a professional travel agent/agency for further information on a specific destination.
 On your next trip, whether to another province or country, ensure you have travel insurance as it may assist you in cases of unforeseen medical emergencies and other types of mishaps that can happen while you travel.
 Travel insurance does not cover everything, please always refer to the policy document for full terms and conditions, including limitations and exclusions.
-Allianz Global Assistance is a registered business name of AZGA Service Canada Inc. and AZGA Insurance Agency Canada Ltd. Photography Credits: eXpose, MayaTheB, Deymos.HR, Shutterstock.com
+Travel insurance is underwritten by CUMIS General Insurance Company, a member of The Co-operators Group of Companies, administered by Allianz Global Assistance, which is a registered business name of AZGA Service Canada Inc. Photography Credits: eXpose, MayaTheB, Deymos.HR, Shutterstock.com